ArchiveBox/docs/Setting-up-Authentication.md

 > *💬 We offer [consulting services](https://docs.monadical.com/s/archivebox-consulting-services) to set up, integrate, and maintain ArchiveBox on your existing corporate infrastructure.
-If you or your org want ongoing support, advanced development to capture difficult sites, SSO help, and more, we can provide it!*
+If you need support, advanced development to capture difficult sites, audit logging, and more, we can provide it!*
 > <sub>We use this revenue (from corporate clients who can afford to pay) to support open source development.</sub>

 ---